top of page

 • Schedule Fun!

-• Contact hospital, library or community center to find activities for parents and children
+• Contact hospitals, libraries or community centers to find activities for parents and children

 If you are a friend or family member of a pregnant woman or new mother whom you suspect is suffering from depression:

-• You should listen to her and take her concerns seriously
+• Listen to her and take her concerns seriously

 • Once the baby has arrived, help her with the child and household tasks.
 She needs sleep and some time for herself.